cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 # Finding a Dataset
 The first step to developing a good machine learning algorithm is using a good dataset.
 Many of the most accurate machine learning algorithms have millions if not billions of entries in their training data sets.
-Fortuntately for us, there are many robust datasets we can use to build our ML algorithms.
+Fortuntately for us, there are many small yet robust datasets we can use to build our ML algorithms.

 The scikit-learn library comes with some good starting datasets.
-For today's activity, we'll be using the digits dataset, which contains images of handwritten numerical digits.
-To use this dataset, we'll import the load_digits function from sklearn.datasets and store it in a variable called digits.
+For today's activity, recognizing handwritten numbers from scikit-learn's `digits` dataset.
+To use this dataset, we'll import the `load_digits` function from `sklearn.datasets` and store it in a variable called `digits`.
 ```
 from sklearn.datasets import load_digits
 digits = load_digits()